fabianlee/ga4-pandas-py3-treemap/README.md

-# Page growth/trend report from Google Analytics Data API v1 and GA4 Property using gapandas4
+# Page count TreeMap visualization using Google Analytics Data API v1 from GA4 Property using gapandas4/plotly

 [Google Analytics](https://analytics.google.com/) makes it easy to view your page counts for an arbitrary date range, but what is more difficult is comparing these results to an older window of data to see:

 * Which pages have grown/lost in absolute counts
 * Which pages are trending growth/loss in terms of their percent (up-and-comers)

-This [GA4PandasPageGrowth.py3](GA4PandasPageGrowth.py3) Python script uses the [gapandas4 module](https://github.com/practical-data-science/gapandas4) to:
+This [GA4PandasTreeMap.py3](GA4PandasTreeMap.py3) Python script uses the [gapandas4 module](https://github.com/practical-data-science/gapandas4) and [plotly](https://plotly.com/python/) to:

 * Query a window of GA4 data (default=today-30daysAgo), create [pandas DataFrame](https://www.geeksforgeeks.org/python-pandas-dataframe/)
 * Query the preceding window of GA4 data (default=30daysAgo-60daysAgo), create pandas DataFrame
 * Merge older DataFrame page counts, sythesize delta and deltaPercentage
-* Sort by absolute page counts, show biggest absolute winners/losers
-* Sorty by delta percent changes, show biggest trending winners/losers
+* Isolate 'year' and 'category' from WordPress slugs.
+Assumes WP Permalinks '/%year%/.../%postname%/'
+* Create TreeMap visualization using 'category' as hierachial data
+* Create TreeMap visualization using 'year' as hierachial data

 This can help you fine-tune your content creation, and invest in content that is showing the largest potential.